Rollercoaster chaser could still set record despite Storm Floris setback

 Mr Stokes says he has been overwhelmed by the support both on social media and in person at the theme parks.

-Along with Mr Fasolo, the pair have been recognised by several fellow thrill-seekers and ride operators.
+He and Mr Fasolo have been recognised by several fellow thrill-seekers and ride operators.

 Mr Stokes even had a follower join him for the first ride, the Pinball X at Flamingo Park in Hastings, East Sussex.